ulisesbocchio/spring-boot-security-saml/README.md

     .permitAll()
 ```

 Are required to expose the SAML Service Provider endpoints.
-The `endpointsMatcher()` method returns a `RequestMatcher` that matches only the `SAML` endpoints and will match any customized URLs without you having to specify them.
+The `endpointsMatcher()` method returns a `RequestMatcher` that matches only the `SAML` endpoints and will match any default or customized URLs without you having to specify them twice.

 ### Configuration Properties